11907223/Lesroosters/README.md

 - [results:](/results/) Contains all the resulting data from the research.
 - [images:](/images/) Contains image files of results and UML.
 - [requirements.txt](/requirements.txt) Lists the required Python packages and their versions.
-- [visualization:](/visualization/) Generated PDF for user to download.
-    - [static:](/visualization/static/) Holds static assets such as CSS.
-    - [templates:](/visualization/templates/) Contains HTML templates for rendering the views.

 ## Project Summary